-As I am sure you can imagine Coronavirus presents a huge additional pressure to the Trussell Trust and Normanton Food Bank, who continue to deal with a record level of need for emergency food.
+As I am sure you can imagine the raising cost of living presents a huge additional pressure to the Trussell Trust and Normanton Food Bank, who continue to deal with a record level of need for emergency food.

 The Trussell Trust and Normanton Food Bank ( The Well Project ) are seeing a reduction in food donations and are beginning to see a shortage of volunteers as many are no longer able to offer their time or who are rightly advised to stay at home due to health concerns.